What is a Security Guard: Definition, Types, Management and Improvements

 14. Apartment Security

 In practice, guards monitor entry points, confirm visitor access rules, patrol common areas, watch car parks for suspicious activity, and respond to incidents.
-Clear reporting is important, because apartment issues often involve repeated nuisance behaviour or car park incidents.
+Clear reporting is important because apartment issues often involve repeated nuisance behaviour or car park incidents.

 15. Security Monitoring Services